 Film + Reviews.
 Latest Film Reviews.
 Guardians Of The Galaxy Vol. 2 The first Guardians Of The Galaxy’s chief weapon was surprise.

 Sure they're a little morally questionable in bombarding us with information until we give them our hard-earned cash but we usually enjoy the movies, right?!
 The tactics of advertising can make or break a movie.
 They define our pre-film buzz and exercise major influence over whether we hand over bills at the theatre.
 Too much and you're tired of the plot before seeing the movie.
+Too little and you don't know who's in the cast.
+From Deadpool to The Dark Knight here are seven of the craziest superhero campaigns that did right by the books and socked the movie into mythical orbit: 7.
+Civil War strode into third place of biggest Marvel opening weekends with an admirable $181 million at the domestic box office recently.
 The best superhero films of 2016: how Marvel proves bigger isn't better.
 It might be slightly redundant to say that superhero movies have entered their baroque phase.

 After all, unbridled spectacle, melodrama, and ornate design elements are inherent to the genre.
 Still, the 2016 slate of comic book epics felt even more exaggerated than usual.
 There are more of these movies than ever, with budget-bulging cataclysmic finales all gunning to top each other.
 Batfleck to the rescue!
 DC desperately needs a super smash to stop the bad bu...
 Bret Easton Ellis may well go down as one of this era’s epochal novelists, a singular essayist on the icy inhumanity of 20th- and 21st-century living, delivering grim librettos on the emptiness of privileged youth.